-1. The maximum allowable approach grade at the intersection of two arterials shall be 2 percent.

-2. In intersections where there will be crosspans, the transition of the crown into the crosspan shall occur in fifty feet (50') for areas where the approach grade is between 2% - 4%.
-The transition of the crown in the crosspan shall occur in thirty-five feet (35') for streets where the approach grade is less than 2%.
+- 1. The maximum allowable approach grade at the intersection of two arterials shall be 2%. - 2.
+In intersections where there will be crosspans, the transition of the crown into the crosspan shall occur in fifty (50) feet for areas where the approach grade is between 2% 4%.
+The transition of the crown in the crosspan shall occur in thirty-five (35) feet for streets where the approach grade is less than 2%.
 There shall be no crosspans on collector and arterial streets.
-Unless otherwise approved by the City, there shall be no crosspans on local streets with an average daily traffic volume greater than 500 other than at stop conditions.
+Unless otherwise approved by the City, there shall be no crosspans on local streets with an average daily traffic volume greater than five hundred (500) other than at stop conditions.